bitnami/charts/bitnami/elasticsearch/README.md

 ### Change ElasticSearch version

 To modify the ElasticSearch version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/elasticsearch/tags/) using the `image.tag` parameter.
 For example, `image.tag=X.Y.Z`.
-This approach is also applicable for other images like exporters.
+This approach is also applicable to other images like exporters.

 ### Default kernel settings